b-lukaszuk/BS_wJ_eng/contents/tic_tac_toe.md

 ## Solution {#sec:tic_tac_toe_solution}

 The first decision we must make is the internal representation of our game board.
-Two objects come to mind right away, a vector or a matrix.
+Two candidate data types come to mind right away, a vector or a matrix.
 Here, I'll go with the first option.

 ```jl
 s = """